Attorney Adrienne Dell will fight passionately for you.

 Pathways To Relief After A Conviction

 Upon successful completion of the terms and conditions of probation, an individual is potentially entitled to petition the court to reduce felony charges to misdemeanors and clear or expunge the conviction from their record.
-Our office will do the required work to make sure that all appropriate motions are filed in order to have all legally available remedies granted.
+The Law Office of Adrienne Dell will do the required work to make sure that all appropriate motions are filed in order to have all legally available remedies granted.

-At Law Office of Adrienne Dell, you can find reliable guidance as you are pursuing an expungement.
+At the Law Office of Adrienne Dell, you can find reliable guidance as you are pursuing an expungement.
 Attorney Adrienne Dell has been practicing law in California for more than 35 years and is proud to help her clients secure the outcome they deserve in their criminal law needs.

 Guidance Through Your Expungement Needs